Hamsik wants Napoli exit as China talk intensifies

-A move now looks to be edging closer, with Ancelotti confirming that Hamsik, who played 74 minutes of Napoli's 3-0 win over Sampdoria in Serie Athis weekend, wants to leave.
+And a move now looks to be edging closer, with Ancelotti confirming that Hamsik – who played 74 minutes of Napoli's 3-0 win over Sampdoria in Serie A on Saturday – wants to leave Stadio San Paolo.

-"There are negotiations ongoing, we have to evaluate along with the player," Ancelotti said.
+"There are negotiations ongoing, we have to evaluate along with the player," Ancelotti told Sky Sport.

 "The club has huge respect for this player, as he wrote history with Napoli, but if he wants to have another experience, we tend to want to make him happy.